 Now that you know what forex is, why you should trade it, and who makes up the forex market, it’s about time you learned when you can trade.

-It’s time to lean about the different forex trading sessions.
+It’s time to learn about the different forex trading sessions.

-Yes, it is true that the forex market is open 24 hours a day, but that doesn’t mean it’s always active the whole day.
+Yes, it is true that the forex market is open 24 hours a day, but that doesn’t mean it’s always active the entire day.

 You can make money trading when the market moves up, and you can even make money when the market moves down.